 - 1 sheet of puff pastry, thawed (half of a 17.3 oz pkg of two sheets)

 - Pinch of salt

 - 1/3 cup mini chocolate chips

-- Heat oven to 400 degrees F. Line a baking sheet (or two) with parchment paper and set aside.
+- Heat oven to 400°F. Line a baking sheet (or two, if needed) with parchment paper and set aside.

 - Bake for about 6 minutes, then remove baking sheet from oven and carefully flip over each palmier.
 They will be slightly sticky from the caramelizing sugar.
 Once flipped, bake for another 3-5 minutes, or until a deep golden brown.
-Remove and let cool completely on a wire rack.
+Remove and let cool completely on a wire rack before serving/storing.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.